 - The system will automatically generate a form in PDF format with the information you submitted.
 Do not forget to have Acrobat Reader properly installed in your computer.
 If you do not have it, you can download it here.

 - The application form must be signed by you and your home university.

-- Within the next days after you have filled out the online application form you will be receiving an email with a Dropbox invitation with your name on it, please wait for our message.
+- You will be receiving an email with a Dropbox invitation with your name on it, the dropbox invitation is not an automatic message, please wait for our message.
 You will have to upload the following documents to the dropbox folder:

 - Signed PDF Application Form